About Tyler Tysdal

 - A business that combined quality home bedding with a visionary social mission to “end bedlessness” by donating a mattress to in-need populations for every ten mattresses the company sold.

-For Tyler Tysdal, his love of entrepreneurship is as strong today as it was during that ride to the post office with his mother so many years ago.
+Tyler Tysdal’s love of entrepreneurship is as strong today as it was during that ride to the post office with his mother so many years ago.
 He wants to “free the entrepreneurs” as his own experience has freed him throughout his life.
-When he is not meeting with business owners or talking to prospective business buyers, Tysdal spends time with his wife, Natalie, and their three children.
+When he is not meeting with business owners or talking to prospective business buyers, Tysdal spends time with his wife, Natalie Tysdal (a fomer Fox news journalist), and their three children in the Denver area.